ERP beyond your fridge

 And so much more

-When you miss something, feel free to open a feature request on GitHub - maybe it will be added within hours, because your ideas are my motivation. :)
+When you miss something, feel free to open a Feature Request on GitHub - maybe it'll be added within hours, because your ideas are my motivation. 😄

 Say thanks